Ray Lustig, longtime Post photographer on Capitol Hill, dies at 83

 Raymond Joseph Lustig Jr. was born June 1, 1938, in St. Paul, Minn.
 His father worked for a food distribution company, and his mother was a homemaker and mother of six.

 After high school, Mr. Lustig attended a trade school and worked for an electronics company in Cedar Rapids, Iowa.
 He took up photography as a hobby, then attended the University of Minnesota to study photojournalism.
 He began taking news photographs in the Twin Cities and worked for newspapers in Fargo, N.D., and Milwaukee before joining the Washington Star in 1966.
+He also served in the D.C.
+National Guard.

-He was fond of cats, automobiles and motorcycles and often photographed motor racing events for magazines.
+He was fond of cats, automobiles and motorcycles and often photographed motor sports for magazines.
 Besides the Star and The Post, his photography appeared in publications including Newsweek, Time, Life, People and National Geographic.

 Survivors include two sisters and a brother.